vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

 - Only for legal entities.
 - Only within the framework of an individual contract with VK Cloud.

-To activate the postpayment scheme, [conclude an individual contract](../service-management/corporate/) and perform additional project configuration for legal entities in the VK Cloud personal account.
+To activate the postpayment scheme, [conclude an individual contract](../service-management/corporate/) and perform additional project configuration for legal entities in the VK Cloud management console.

 </details>